Menu

 directed by Helge Schmidt

 In the digital realm, ‘hallucination’ refers to misleading perceptions created by artificial intelligence systems.
 The AI generates false information or delivers an interpretation of reality that does not align with the actual situation.
-These hallucinations may arise due to erroneous data, faulty modeling, or other weaknesses in the AI’s training.
+These hallucinations may arise due to erroneous data, faulty modelling, or other weaknesses in the AI’s training.
 Unwanted distortions ensue, the consequences and effects of which are neither foreseeable nor controllable.

 events